 Never show signs of frustration when dealing with bad cat aggression.
 Negative feedback reinforces bad behavior.
 You must be proactive and correct bad behavior as soon as you see it or your cat will not learn to respect you and you’ll just end up as another one of those cat owners who write off cats as untrainable.
 Remember, there’s nothing wrong with hiring a cat specialist if you’ve tried all that you can possibly think of in your home.

 Do your vacation plans include Fluffy?
 If they don’t, TAILored Pet Services is here to help.
-We can stay overnight with Fluffy while you enjoy your time away.
-Visit our rates page for more information.
+We can visit Fluffy while you enjoy your time away.
+Visit our cat sitting page for more information.